Agoric/agoric-sdk/packages/agoric-cli/README.md

 alias agoric="/PATH/TO/agoric-sdk/packages/agoric-cli/bin/agoric --sdk"
 ```

-If you want to modify the `template` directory used by Agoric SDK, you can `cd` to it and skip the `agoric init` stage below.
-Then, create a PR from your changes.
+If you want to modify the `template` directory used by Agoric SDK, you can `cd template` and skip to the `agoric install` stage below.
+Then, iterate on editing the template and, when you're finished, create a PR from your changes.
 </details>

 ## Your first Agoric dApp